7Cedars/cyfrin_updraft/code_hawks_first_flights/2024-07-Mondrian-Wallet_v2/audit_data/workflow.md

     [x] Are there known bugs / issues that are out of scope? = see readme: only two system contracts it is supposed to work with.
       - The wallet may not work as intended with zksync system contracts.
 The only system contract that it is expected to work correctly with is the `DEPLOYER_CONTRACT` and the `NONCE_HOLDER_SYSTEM_CONTRACT`.
       - We are using the `cyfrin/foundry-era-contracts` package, which is not what the zkSync documentation recommends.
 Please ignore.
-  [ ] Test suite: NB: zksync tests! -- see module I just completed...
+  [x] Test suite: NB: zksync tests! -- see module I just completed...
-    [ ] what is the test coverage?
-    [ ] unit, fuzz, invariant tests?
+    [x] what is the test coverage? -- unknown. (coverage does not work).
+But does not seem too good :D [x] unit, fuzz, invariant tests? - only unit.
-  [ ] Run `solidity: metrics` on the SRC folder
+  [x] Run `solidity: metrics` on the SRC folder
-    [ ] Make a check list by complexity. (pincho method) [ ] Check overview of how methods are called.
+    [x] Make a check list by complexity. (pincho method) = only one contract :D
+    [x] Check overview of how methods are called.
-    [ ] Create sequence of how to review contracts.
+    [x] Create sequence of how to review contracts.
 Where to start, how to continue.
 Probably simple to complex contracts.
 [ ] Reconnaissance
-  [ ] Create an `audit` branch to work in.
-  [ ] Run `slither .` on the code base.
+  [x] Run `slither .` on the code base.
 Make notes in the code of where issues were flagged.
-  [ ] Run `aderyn .` on the code base.
+  [x] Run `aderyn .` on the code base.
 Make notes in the code of where issues were flagged.
   [ ] Go through code in sequence decided earlier.
   [ ] Make notes, ask questions... get to know the code.